flokleiser/Break-HSLU/To-Do.md

     - [ ] mindmap "what is a break for me"
     - [ ] mindmap "how does this help to take a break"

+- [ ] Combine two mindmaps
+- [ ] Photoshop mockup of only screensaver thingy
+- [ ] Add windowframe to first window
+- [ ] Add "auswertung" to mockup with settings

 ___

 ### <ins>Visuals